tarantool/doc/doc/book/replication/repl_leader_elect.rst

 of alive connections to the cluster nodes.
 The resigning leader receives the status of a follower in the current election term and becomes read-only.
 Fencing applies to the instances that have the :ref:`election_mode <repl_leader_elect_config>` set to "candidate" or "manual".

+.. _repl_leader_elect_splitbrain:

+There can still be a situation when a replica set has two leaders working independently (so called *split-brain*).
+It can happen, for example, if a user mistakenly lowered the :ref:`replication_synchro_quorum <repl_leader_elect_config>` below ``N / 2 + 1``.
+In this situation, to preserve the data integrity, if an instance detects the split-brain anomaly in the incoming replication data, it breaks the connection with the instance sending the data and writes the ``ER_SPLIT_BRAIN`` error in the log.

+Once noticing this error, a user has to manually inspect the data on both instances having the leader status, choose a way to restore the data, remove the data from one of the leader and its followers, and reconnect them to the other half of the replica set, that is, another leader and its followers that have the correct data.

 Also, if election is enabled on the node, it won't replicate from any nodes except the newest leader.
 This is done to avoid the issue when a new leader is elected, but the old leader has somehow survived and tries to send more changes